Manishpandey10/netflix-gpt/README.md

 # Create React APP
 - npx create-react-app netflix-gpt ('netflix-gpt' is folder name)
+- This is not LIVE right now due to some bugs... will be available soon.

 # Install & Config.
 Tailwind.css (https://tailwindcss.com/docs/guides/create-react-app)
 - npm install -D tailwindcss